RiwiKiwi/GAS/README.md

 # GAS
-Here are the basic structures where you can start with building something
+Here are some basic structures